-Patients with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection can experience a range of clinical manifestations, from no symptoms to critical illness.
-This section of the Guidelines discusses the clinical presentation of patients according to illness severity.
+Patients with SARS-CoV-2 infection can experience a range of clinical manifestations, from no symptoms to critical illness.
+This section of the Guidelines discusses the clinical presentation of SARS-CoV-2-infected individuals according to illness severity.

 In general, adults with SARS-CoV-2 infection can be grouped into the following severity of illness categories.
 However, the criteria for each category may overlap or vary across clinical guidelines and clinical trials, and a patient’s clinical status may change over time.

-- Moderate Illness: Individuals who show evidence of lower respiratory disease during clinical assessment or imaging and who have saturation of oxygen (SpO2) ≥94% on room air at sea level.
+Moderate Illness: Individuals who show evidence of lower respiratory disease during clinical assessment or imaging and who have an oxygen saturation (SpO2) ≥94% on room air at sea level.

 The optimal pulmonary imaging technique has not yet been defined for people with symptomatic SARS-CoV-2 infection.
-Initial evaluation for these patients may include chest X-ray, ultrasound, or, if indicated, computerized tomography.
+Initial evaluation for these patients may include chest X-ray, ultrasound, or, if indicated, computed tomography.
 An electrocardiogram should be performed if indicated.
 Laboratory testing includes a complete blood count with differential and a metabolic profile, including liver and renal function tests.
-While not part of standard care, measuring the levels of inflammatory markers such as C-reactive protein (CRP), D-dimer, and ferritin may have prognostic value.2-4
+Although inflammatory markers such as C-reactive protein (CRP), D-dimer, and ferritin are not routinely measured as part of standard care, results from such measurements may have prognostic value.2-4

 Asymptomatic or Presymptomatic Infection

-Critically ill patients may have acute respiratory distress syndrome, septic shock that may represent virus-induced distributive shock, cardiac dysfunction, elevation in levels of multiple inflammatory cytokines that provoke a cytokine storm, and/or exacerbation of underlying comorbidities.
+Critically ill patients may have acute respiratory distress syndrome, septic shock that may represent virus-induced distributive shock, cardiac dysfunction, an exaggerated inflammatory response, and/or exacerbation of underlying comorbidities.
 In addition to pulmonary disease, patients with critical illness may also experience cardiac, hepatic, renal, central nervous system, or thrombotic disease.